Raymond-dev-546730/CatBoost-UHS-MOFs/README.md

-# Machine Learning for H₂/CH₄ Selectivity in MOFs (UHS Conditions)
+# Machine Learning for Hydrogen Storage in Metal-Organic Frameworks

-This repository provides datasets and trained model weights associated with the study:
+This repository contains the dataset and a trained machine learning model from:

-> **“Machine Learning-Derived Stage-Specific Design Rules for Metal-Organic Framework Selection in Seasonal Hydrogen Storage”**
+> **"Machine Learning-Derived Stage-Specific Design Rules for Metal-Organic Framework Selection in Seasonal Hydrogen Storage"**

+## Overview

+We apply machine learning (ML) to predict H₂ and CH₄ adsorption, as well as H₂/CH₄ selectivity in metal-organic frameworks (MOFs) under underground hydrogen storage (UHS) conditions.
+This repository provides the dataset and the best-performing model (CatBoost) to accelerate the discovery and optimization of MOFs for clean energy storage applications.

 ## Repository Contents
 ~~~
 Data/
 ├── Processed/